njgeorge000158/Student-Outcomes-Analysis-with-Pandas/README.TECHNICAL.md

 logx.py

+mathx.py

+matplotlib.py

 pandasx.py

+pymaceuticalsx.py

 timex.py

-If the folders, resources and logs are not present, the IPython notebook will create them.
-The folder, resources, holds input files for the IPython Notebook; the folder, logs, contains log files from testing the IPython Notebook; and the folder, images, has the PNG image files of the IPython Notebook's tables and plots.
+If the folders, resources and logs are not present, the Jupyter Notebook will create them.
+The folder, resources, holds input files for the Jupyter Notebook; the folder, logs, contains log files from testing the Jupyter Notebook; and the folder, images, has the PNG image files of the Jupyter Notebook's tables and plots.

-To place the IPython notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
-In Log Mode, the notebook writes log information to a log file in the folder, logs.
+To place the Jupyter Notebook in Log Mode or Image Mode set the parameter for the appropriate subroutine in coding cell #2 to True.
+In Log Mode, the Notebook writes log information to a log file in the folder, logs.
 If the program is in Image Mode, it writes all DataFrames, hvplot maps, and matplotlib plots to PNG files to the folder, images.

 ----